cms-sw/cmssw/Geometry/TrackerNumberingBuilder/README.md

 In the table below the DetId levels which are in normal font represents _real_ hierarchy levels which are present also in the `GeometricDet` tree which is build in parallel to the DetId assignment.
 Those levels which are in _italic_ font are _fake_ levels and are not known by the GeometricDet tree.
 When the name of the `TrackerTopology` method is written in _italic_, it means that its name does not reflect the actual attribute of the DetId which is returned.
 This is because, so far, the names of the methods are hardcoded and reflect the present Tracker detector.
+In addition two generic methods, `TrackerTopology::layer(id)` and `TrackerTopology::side(id)` can be used to determine the layer/disk number and the side of the endcap subdetectors.

 ### Run 1 Detector DetId schema
 The Run 1 detector DetId schema profits of all the six available subdetectors (from 1 to 6) and it is defined as follows